nutriot/morphagene-options/README.md

 ### `parseFile`

-:warning: This function is only available in NodeJS environments
+:warning: This function is only available in NodeJS

 Parses an `options.txt` file into a JavaScript object.